 Whether it involved throwing a spear, throwing a rock, chopping wood with an axe, or wielding a sword the ability to throw an object in a controlled fashion has been at the center of man’s functional level of strength for thousands of years.
-Doing this requires practice and the development of skill to hone your muscles in a way to control them in a specific pattern of motion.
+Doing this requires practice and the development of skill.
+You must hone your muscles in a way to control them in a specific pattern of motion.

-In the world of strength and conditioning I’m always encouraging the development of more explosive and functional movements through the act of performing various throws.
+In the world of strength and conditioning I’m always encouraging the development of more explosive and functional movements.
 One great way of doing this is by utilizing medicine balls.

 As you can see this particular single arm version of the drill is more advanced than the double arm throw, but it’s great for developing a level of control while honing your hand/eye coordination, reaction time, and speed as well.